-You may obtain more information by calling the museum at 604.684.7040 or by emailing us at firstname.lastname@example.org
+To book a tour or obtain more information, contact Roedde House Museum by phone 604.684.7040 or by emailing us at firstname.lastname@example.org

 Roedde House Museum is in the heart of Vancouver’s West End.
 Exploring this historic house will provide a multifaceted look at the everyday life of a young middle class immigrant family in the early years of the 20th Century.